Taranbeer0001/IT-Essentials/README.md

 <br>
 Cloud Computing: Completed AWS, AZUR and working on GCP.
 Testing : Completed testing, Manual and Automation testing.
-CI CD : Done with half of it.
+CI CD : Completed CI-CD and the types of CI-CD.
+Database : On it!